-The KOYOT 5 is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:
+The KLIMBER 2 P is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:

-- An inner bag to protect the wing during storage and transport. - An adjustable compression strap to compress the inner bag and reduce its volume. - A riser protector, which will prevent metal parts from coming into contact with the cloth during storage. - A repair kit with self-adhesive Ripstop tape and spare O-rings to protect the maillons. los maillones. - A Kargo bag.
-This bag is not included in the pack, but we recommend getting it.
-This bag is large enough to hold all equipment comfortably and with plenty of space.
+- A Kargo bag.
+This bag is large enough to hold all equipment comfortably and with plenty of space. - An inner bag to protect the wing during storage and transport. - An adjustable compression strap to compress the inner bag and reduce its volume.

+- A repair kit with self-adhesive Ripstop tape and spare O-rings to protect the maillons.

-UNPACKING AND ASSEMBLY
+2. UNPACKING AND ASSEMBLY

-2.1 CHOOSING THE RIGHT LOCATION
+2.1 CHOOSING THE RIGHT LOCATION.

-We recommend unpacking and assembling the wing on a training hill or a flat clear area without too much wind and free of obstacles.
-It will help you to carry out all the recommended steps required to check and inflate the KOYOT 5.
+We recommend unpacking and assembling the wing on a training hill or a flat clear area, free of obstacles and without too much wind.
+It will help you to carry out all the recommended steps required to check and inflate the KLIMBER 2 P.